hcblmnla/cogito/README.md

 ## Cogito

-TODO: Add description
+A very simple parser combinator that supports exception handling and includes examples of basic parsers

+Inspired by @kgeorgiy's parsers on Clojure

 ### Installation

-WIP: If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `cogito` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `cogito` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do